lclc/stratum-docs/protocol-specs.rst

 ``````````````````````

 Relay fee per kilobyte that needs to be paid for a transaction to be relayed by the node.
-Note (yet) implemented in the Java Electrum Server.
+Not implemented in the (original) Python Electrum Server.

 Example CL call: (echo '{ "id": 5, "method": "blockchain.relayfee", "params": [] }'; sleep 2) | ncat ecdsa.net 50001